1909 Sheffield Attercliffe by-election: Campaign

 The campaign was short, but hard-fought.
 Lambert campaigned as "the People's Candidate", opposing taxes on food.
 He described himself as a radical, and announced that he would not say a word of apology or in defence of the government, but that its conduct had been admirable.

 Muir Wilson stood on a protectionist platform, under the slogan "Vote for the Tory Chicken!!
 Kill the London Cuckoo!!".
 Surprisingly for a Conservative, he called for the redistribution of wealth and the nationalisation of railways and collieries.
 King-Farlow promised "more work for Englishmen and less work for foreigners".
 The two engaged in a widely discussed dispute, Muir Wilson writing to King-Farlow "I think you have found out by now how you have been fooled and betrayed, so you have better throw the sponge up and return to London".
 The two held rival meetings a few feet apart in Heeley, and Muir Wilson attacked local Conservative MP Samuel Roberts for appearing on King-Farlow's platform.
 Roberts called Muir Wilson a "mountebank", but subsequently suggested that the party should withdraw their candidate and apologise to Muir Wilson.
 Other Tories advocated both candidates standing down in favour of Fred Kelley, a local brewer, but he stated that he would not stand even if asked.

 Ramsay MacDonald, Keir Hardie and Arthur Henderson, among others, came to campaign for Pointer.
 His campaign was criticised for being poorly organised, and suffered from a lack of resources, being largely based on open air speeches.

 At the end of April, Captain Hunnable, an eccentric poet from Ilford, arrived in the constituency, promising to raise wages to £2 a week and form a government within five years.
-He considered supporting Muir Wilson, but rejected the idea after a meeting, and briefly attempted to stand as a fifth candidate, but gave up after he divined a horoscope stating the Muir Wilson would win.
+He considered supporting Muir Wilson, but rejected the idea after a meeting.
+He briefly attempted to stand as a fifth candidate, but gave up after he divined a horoscope stating that Muir Wilson would win.

 The Women's Social and Political Union intervened in the election, with Emmeline Pankhurst speaking.
 The organisation was broadly sympathetic to the Labour Party, but all four candidates endorsed women's suffrage.
 However, they were pelted with rotten eggs and vegetables during at least one open-air meeting, and appealed for police protection.
 During the campaign, they collected 5,000 signatures from local voters to a petition to enfranchise women.

 The Manchester Guardian predicted that Lambert would win easily, taking at least 5,000 votes, with eight or nine thousand shared between the other three candidates.